 You can get around Iceland by car or bus, with a tour company or via internal flights.
 In summer, as long as you’re careful to stay off mountain roads, a 2WD hire car can open up much of the country, and roads are generally easy to navigate.

-However, with prices starting at Íkr16,000 (US$123) a day in high season (if booked a good way in advance) and fuel costs beginning to soar, having your own wheels does not come cheap, so price up the alternatives as well.
+However, with prices starting at Íkr16,000 a day in high season (if booked a good way in advance) and fuel costs beginning to soar, having your own wheels does not come cheap, so price out the alternatives as well.

 If you can rustle up some travel companions before you depart to split car hire and fuel, it can be the most affordable option for taking a route such as the Golden Circle.
 You'll also enjoy the freedom to explore the area at your own pace.